pepperlabs/docs/content/en/security/authentication.md

 ### Override Authorization Message

-Add `setRegisterAuthorizationMessage` method in Pepper `User` class. the return of this method must be string.
+Add `setRegisterAuthorizationMessage` method in Pepper `User` class. the return of this method must be a string.

 ```php
 <?php